bitnami/charts/bitnami/appsmith/README.md

 ## Upgrading

+### To 2.0.0

+This major updates the MongoDB&reg; subchart to its newest major, [14.0.0](https://github.com/bitnami/charts/tree/main/bitnami/mongodb#to-1400).
+No major issues are expected during the upgrade.

 ### To 1.0.0

 This major updates the Redis&reg; subchart to its newest major, 18.0.0.
 [Here](https://github.com/bitnami/charts/tree/main/bitnami/redis#to-1800) you can find more information about the changes introduced in that version.